Opposition supporters at risk as Museveni ups his persecution game - Daily Exclusives Ug

 Several people have been arrested and tortured since the November protests triggered by the arrest of the National Unity Platform presidential candidate, Robert Ssentamu Kyagulanyi alias Bobi Wine.

-After the November 18 and 19, 2020 protests in Kampala and other major towns where more than 50 people were shot dead, the security agencies intensified their efforts to suppress supporters of Bobi Wine and those of the four time presidential candidate Dr Kizza Besigye whom the government suspects he is planning an insurrection after he announced that he had quit active politics and will instead resort to Plan B to topple Museveni’s government.
+After the November 18 and 19, 2020 protests in Kampala and other major towns where more than 50 people were shot dead, the security agencies intensified their efforts to suppress supporters of Bobi Wine, and those of the four-time presidential candidate Dr Kizza Besigye whom the government suspects is planning an insurrection after he announced that he had quit active politics and will instead resort to Plan B to topple Museveni’s government.

 The government through its intelligence services both internally and externally identifies and tracks down the renowned critics and they are either killed in any way possible or kidnapped and tortured.